 Phase 4- Processing:

-Once the special issue is complete, the Editor requests the Guest Editor to write a preface to the special issue (usually not more than 2 formatted transactions pages) for inclusion in the Special Issue.
-The Special Issue is then published as soon as possible.
+Once the special issue is complete, the Editor in Chief requests the Guest Editors to write an Editorial to the Special Issue (usually not more than 2 formatted transactions pages) for inclusion in the Special Issue.
+The Special Issue is then published as soon as possible, once a date has been agreed with our Journals Production Manager.